 Hey, I’m not judging.
 I’ve been there and it’s actually a great way to spend your time : P

-Since their contract generally requires some kind of certificate, the exchange student is forced to follow a Chinese courses and take a final exam.
-So at the end he learns some Mandarin.
+Since their contract generally requires some kind of certificate, the exchange student is forced to follow a Chinese course and take a final exam.
+So, in the end, he learns some Mandarin.

 While many of them will return to their respective countries after a year and forget all the Mandarin they learned, someone will decide to stay in China and switch to one of the other categories.